 Christmas in Ireland

 Christmas for Irish people, who are Catholics, lasts from Christmas Eve to the feast of Epiphany on January 6th, which some Irish people call 'Little Christmas'.
+Epiphany isn't now widely celebrated in Ireland.

-In some Irish houses (although now not many), people put a tall, thick candle on the sill of the largest window after sunset on Christmas Eve.
+There is an old tradition that in some Irish houses (although now not many), people put a tall, thick candle on the sill of the largest window after sunset on Christmas Eve.
 The candle is left to burn all night and represents a welcoming light for Mary and Joseph.

 In Irish (or Gaelic) Christmas is 'Nollaig', Santa Claus is known as 'San Nioclás' (Saint Nicholas) or 'Daidí na Nollag' (Father Christmas) and Happy/Merry Christmas is 'Nollaig Shona Dhuit'.
 Happy/Merry Christmas in lots more languages.